simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 - - -

-## Start a training job from SageMaker API
+## Start a training job with SageMaker API

-First let's create a simple docker image like [this](Sagemaker_dummy_example/Dockerfile), the importante step are:
+The first thing necessary to prepare the traing job on SageMaker is properly define a docker image, specificaly for work with sagemaker the image need the library `sagemaker-training` installed, as you can see in the showed docker file it's installed at build time.

+Another key step is to put your project, or script that train your model into the /opt/ml/code folder using the the `COPY` command, the next step is to set an environment variable `SAGEMAKER_PROGRAM` with the `ENV` command that defines which file inside the /opt/ml/code directory to use as the training entry point, note that isn't used a comand like `CMD` or `ENTRYPOINT` because sagemaker start the script by itself, passing to it the parameters specified through the API at launch time.

 ```Dockerfile
 [...]